Contributing Writer

 It boasts many pockets, a removable faux fur hood, and a front zipper closure that snaps securely shut.
 And TNF’s DryVent technology and DWR finish actually work.
 Ultimately, it’s a winter jacket built to face the elements and be there when you need it most.
 For us, that was a day outside in Minnesota when a freezing, wet rain blew in.
 The 600-fill-power down and windproof DryVent shell stood up to the most blustery gusts and freezing drizzle.
 The wetness beaded and rolled off effortlessly, leaving us dry and comfortable.
 When we arrived inside, we shook off and were completely dry, warm, and able to repack the coat for its next wintery jaunt.

-We also found this jacket was easy to maintain and keep clean, however, it does require more regular washing than other winter jackets we tested, both to keep the DWR (the exterior coating that keeps water beading up and rolling off) in working order, and to keep the jacket looking fresh, at least in the light brown colorway that we tested.
-If that’s a concern, we also recommend checking out Rab’s Valiance Waterproof Down Parka and Burton’s Saxon Parka for two options that have more resilient DWR finishes and are slightly more technical than TNF’s model, but still fairly stylish.
+We also found that this jacket was easy to maintain and keep clean.
+However, it does require more regular washing than other winter jackets we tested, both to keep the DWR (the exterior coating that keeps water beading up and rolling off) in working order, and to keep the jacket looking fresh, at least in the light brown colorway that we tested.
+If that’s a concern, we also recommend checking out Rab’s Valiance Waterproof Down Parka for an option that has a more resilient DWR finish and is slightly more technical than TNF’s model, but still fairly stylish.
 That said, the Arctic Parka is a staple that stands up to the elements when you need it most while remaining comfortable, stylish, and affordable, and as such, is our Best Overall Women’s Winter Jacket.
 Read our full review of The North Face Women’s Arctic Parka here.

 Best Budget Women’s Winter Jacket